Home | Annapolis Surf Club | AS's Close Encounters | GuidoPalooza | MyPaipoBoards | MySurfReports | WaveRiders Info | Google Search

 Surfboards are one board per bag; additional boards in a bag will be charged, per board, the excess bag rate.

 One golf bag is acceptable up to 50 pounds as the passenger's one free checked bag.
-The outside linear dimensions may exceed 80 inches and no excess baggage fees will apply.
+Oversized baggage fees will be waived for golf bags that exceed 62 linear inches.

 Hawaiian Air